Abhishake63/abhishake-guides/ssh-commands.md

 ## 6. Multiple GitHub Keypairs

-Managing multiple SSH keys for different GitHub accounts can be challenging.
-This command provides a solution by demonstrating how to configure SSH aliases in the **`~/.ssh/config`** file to associate specific SSH keys with different GitHub hosts, enabling seamless access to repositories.

 > Trying to clone different private GitHub repositories, which have different SSH keypairs associated with them, doesn’t work out of the box.
 >